WELCOME CLICK ON THE IMAGE ABOVE

 TO GO TO OUR HOME PAGE

-Part four in this series---NOT ALL SEXUAL PASSION IS EQUAL.
+Part FIVE in this series---NOT ALL SEXUAL PASSION IS EQUAL.
 After marriage comes the realization that not everyone has, retains, or maintains the same degree of sexual desire.
 While it is true those in marriage don't always have the same degree of sexual desire, (sex drive) this does not give the spouse with the lower sex drive the right to sexually deny their spouse.

 Being too tired, busy, disinterested, or having a headache, does not diminish the sexual desire of one's spouse.
 Neither does the lack of a sex drive, on the part of one's spouse, lessen the temptation of the other spouse (the one being sexually denied) to seek to have their sexual urge satisfied by other means.

 Just because the husband can satisfy his needs in two minutes does not give him the right to ignore the needs of his wife (which often requires more than a few minutes to satisfy).
 Paul also addressed this issue, he told those who were married, that it was not enough for them to just have sex.
 Paul told those who were married, that they were to strive to give their spouse sexual fulfillment.
 "The wife hath not power of her own body, but the husband: and likewise also the husband hath not power of his own body, but the wife.
 Defraud ye not one the other, except it be with consent for a time, that ye may give yourselves to fasting and prayer; and come together again, that Satan tempt you not for your incontinency".
 1st Cor .7:4-5 .